Urban wildlife: Evolution

 Urban environments can exert novel selective pressures on organisms, sometimes leading to new adaptations.
 For example, the weed Crepis sancta, found in France, has two types of seed, heavy and fluffy.
 The heavy ones land near the parent plant, whereas the fluffy seeds float further away on the wind.
 In urban environments, seeds that float far often land on infertile concrete surfaces.
 Within about 5-12 generations the weed has been found to evolve to produce significantly more heavy seeds than its rural relatives.
 Among vertebrates, a case is urban great tits, which have been found to sing at a higher pitch than their rural relatives so that their songs stand out above the city noise, although this is probably a learned rather than evolved response.
-Urban silvereyes, an Australian bird, make contact calls that are higher frequency and slower than those of rural silvereyes.
+Urban silvereyes (an Australian bird) make contact calls that are higher frequency and slower than those of rural silvereyes.
 As it appears that contact calls are instinctual and not learnt, this has been suggested as evidence that urban silvereyes have undergone recent evolutionary adaptation so as to better communicate in noisy urban environments.

-Animals that inhabit urban environments have differences in morphology, physiology and behavior when compared to animals that inhabit less urbanized areas.
+As a consequence of synurbization, animals that inhabit urban environments have differences in morphology, physiology and behavior when compared to animals that inhabit less urbanized areas.
 Hormone-mediated maternal effects are capable mechanisms of offspring phenotypic developmental modification.
 For instance, when female birds deposit androgens into their eggs, this affects many diverse aspects of offspring development and phenotype.
 Environmental factors that can influence the concentration of androgens in avian eggs include nest predation risk, breeding density, food abundance and parasite prevalence, all factors of which differ between urban and natural habitats.
 In a study that compared antibody and maternal hormone concentrations in eggs between an urban population and a forest population of European blackbirds, there were found to be clear differences in yolk androgen concentrations between the two populations.
 Although these differences cannot be attributed definitively (more studies have to be performed), they might result from different environments causing females to plastically adjust yolk androgens.
 Different yolk androgen levels are likely to program offspring phenotype.